funfix/funfix.js/README.md

   from Haskell and Scala
 - **[Try&lt;A&gt;](https://funfix.org/api/classes/_core_disjunctions_.try.html)**:
-  data type for capturing exceptional results and manipulating them as values, being equivalent in spirit with `Either&lt;Throwable, A&gt;`, inspired by the data type with the same name from Scala
+  data type for capturing exceptional results and manipulating them as values, being equivalent in spirit with `Either<Throwable, A>`, inspired by the data type with the same name from Scala
 - **[core/errors](https://funfix.org/api/modules/_core_errors_.html)**:
   sub-module that defines the standard `Error` types